firebitsbr/anonblog/README.md

 ## Building

-The current build is for x86-64 proccessors
+The current build is for x86-64 processors

-The webserver source is in src/bbserver.c
+The web server source is in src/bbserver.c

 It can be built using GCC 5.8.6 (other versions/compilers untested)

+It is **highly** recommended that you build the source code yourself, both of our web server and Tor.

 The Tor source code can be obtained [here](https://www.torproject.org/download/download.html.en).

+If you build Tor, replace the Tor binary in bin/, 'tor' if your machine is 32-bit and 'tor64' if your machine is 64-bit (x86 architecture)

 ## Donate